 So, one full-time employee may equate to one FTE employee, but two part-time employees may also equate to one FTE employee.
 It all depends on the hours worked per employee during a given period of time.
 Employers can use a measurement period that looks back to the previous 3 to 12 months to determine which employees qualify as FTEs.
 To see how your employees add up, read more on how to calculate full-time equivalent employees.

 How the Health Insurance Mandate Affects Businesses

 The majority of businesses in the U.S. are not required to comply with the health insurance employer mandate.
-That’s because 5.8 million of the 6 million firms in America have less than 50 employees.
-Among small businesses, only about 10,000 out of the 6 million (less than 0.2 percent) need to offer benefits.
-Although this is a low percentage, millions of employees at these businesses can now get access to health insurance.
+That’s because approximately 7.5 million of the nearly 8 million firms in America have less than 50 employees.7 Among small businesses, about 421,000 out of the nearly 8 million (5.29%) need to offer benefits.7 Although this is a low percentage, millions of employees at these businesses can now get access to health insurance.

 But what about companies with 50 or more full-time workers?
-It turns out that 96 percent already provided health benefits prior to the ACA.
-If your business is one of these firms, you may still need to make sure that the benefits offered comply with the mandate.
+It turns out that 96% already provided health benefits prior to the ACA.8 If your business is one of these firms, you may still need to make sure that the benefits offered comply with the mandate.

 Businesses With Fewer Than 50 Full-Time Equivalents (FTEs)

 Your company doesn’t have to comply with the employer mandate if you have fewer than 50 FTEs.
 But offering affordable, minimum value health coverage could help your business better compete with larger firms when it comes to recruiting and keeping the best talent.
 The ACA requires that plans sold in the small group market include these 10 essential health benefits: